justinmeiners/efficient-programming-with-components/13_searching.md

 Then comes this interesting fact (from "The Art of Computer Programming") It takes about 15 years for people to come up with binary search which sort of works for all possible inputs.
 Apparently people didn't have trouble coding binary search when the length is of the form `2^(n-1)`.
 Because it's easy, you take the middle element and then both sides will be of the same form and you can keep dividing.
 Apparently people couldn't do it.
 Knuth claims that the first correct implementation was done by [D.H.
 Lehmer][lehmer].
 He is someone you should know about as a very great computer scientist.
-He did amazing amount of work on computational number theory, things like sieves for discovering large primes and many other important things.
+He did amazing amount of work on computational number theory, like sieves for discovering large primes and many other important things.
 Among other things, he published a binary search which at least always terminated.

 I actually disagree with Knuth slightly and claim that the first correct binary search was published roughly at the same time, but a couple of years after, by a German computer scientist.
 Once again, he is unjustly forgotten.
 He does not appear on Wikipedia[^bottenbruch-not-on-wiki].
 His name is [Herman Bottenbruch][bottenbruch].